 Subscription entity shall contain the details (like pack Name, status etc.) of Subscription for which beneficiary has subscribed.

+Subscription Measure shall contain the records for each update in any of fields (status, weekNumber, messageNumber).
+This is for reporting purpose.

 Kilkari Active Subscriptions Count

 Kilkari shall store the Active Subscriptions Count in the following table:-